Applying to work in the Writing Center

-Undergraduate writing assistants are expected to work at least 4-10 hours per week.
-Graduate writing assistants are expected to work 6-10 hours per week.
-All writing assistant staff are expected to attend bi-weekly, all-staff meetings on Fridays during common exam hour.
+Writing assistants work between 4-10 hours per week.
+All writing assistant staff members are expected to attend bi-weekly, all-staff meetings on Thursdays during common exam hour.

 You can stop by the Writing Center to pick up an application form or you can download one below.
-All completed applications can be turned in to the Director of the Writing Center in 329 Diamond Library.
+All completed applications can be turned in to the Director of the Writing Center in 329 Diamond Library or emailed to firstname.lastname@example.org.
 Hiring for the Writing Center is usually done on a yearly basis toward the end of the spring semester.
-It’s best to turn in a completed application by April 1 to be considered for employment beginning in the Fall.
+Applications are due by March 1 to be considered for employment beginning in the Fall.